Androix777/KanjiLab/README.md

 *   🏆 **Skill & Record System:** Achieve the longest answer streaks (combos) within specific frequency ranges to earn a unique skill score.
 Compete for the top spot on the local leaderboards.

 *   👥 **Multiple User Profiles:** Create and switch between separate local profiles, each with its own independent statistics, records, and settings.

-*   🔐 **Decentralized Identity:** Verify your identity to others in multiplayer by signing a challenge message with your private key, proving ownership of your profile without a central authority.

 *   📦 **Fully Offline & Portable:** The application requires no internet connection for any of its features.
 It runs as a single, portable executable without installation, storing all user data locally in a SQLite database.